 We hope to have inspired you to some green activities that can help you make this social distancing time more productive, fun and inspiring.
 The benefits of growing plants are endless, the joy to see the seeds sprout and the satisfaction of eating something you’ve grown is priceless.

-Try and be open to failing, every plant and every location has its challenges but nature is able to adapt to any situation so success will come.
+Try and be open to failing with urban gardening, every plant and every location has its challenges but nature is able to adapt to any situation so success will come.
 Hopefully, this experiment will engage you in urban gardening even after this period of crisis.

-If you apply these tips, share with us your results, to inspire more urban gardeners and get tips on how to improve it!
+If you apply these tips, share with us your urban gardening results, to inspire more urban gardeners and get tips on how to improve it!